Why Do I Feel The Need To Plan Everything? Achieve Easy Balance

 - Fostered a structured learning environment

-Lastly, the role of genetics in your need for planning should not be discounted.
-Evidence suggests that some individuals are simply born predisposed to these traits.
-This could be due to factors such as:
+- Inherited Traits:Â The role of genetics in your need for planning should not be discounted.
+Some individuals are naturally predisposed to these traits, which could be due to:

 - Genetics